GALLERY

 Cleaning tiles

 When the glaze-base is dry enough to clean, you can stack the tiles in pairs, face-to-face and then back-to-back.
 If they are not dry enough, they will stick together and be unusable when separated.
 Place about ten pairs in a stack and then begin to clean the edges and backs of the tiles.
 The less you touch the glaze-base, the better.
-Your hands have oil, and oil is incompatible with the glaze.
+Your hands are naturally oily, and oil is incompatible with the glaze.
 As you work, move the tiles from one side of the table to the other.
 Start the cleaning process with the tiles stacked on your right.
 When the sides have been cleaned, move the tiles to your left and when the backs have been cleaned, on your right, then when dusted and finished back to your left.

 Remember: All the glaze-base taken off can be cleaned and used again